Skip to main content

 Scallop Shell Disposal

 First-time scallopers often ask how to dispose of scalloping shells.
 We encourage everyone to help preserve our inshore waters, such as the Homosassa River and Crystal River.
-Consider the impact of discarded shells in areas like these that are used for recreation, as they can unintentionally pose risks for swimmers and can damage local seagrass habitats.
-Disposal of scallop shells either in a trash receptacle or in larger bodies of water, where they can disperse more effectively, is preferred.

 How To Harvest Bay Scallops